fishmad/grokstatev3/.github/BUILD_ORDER.md

 - Place public-facing pages in `resources/js/pages/public/` and admin pages in `resources/js/pages/admin/`.
 Do not reuse public pages for admin or vice versa.
 - When adding new features, always update the folder structure and naming to match these conventions.
 - Document any exceptions or changes in STATUS.md and COPILOT_STANDING_ORDER.md.

+---

+## 3. Address & Location Resolution (Backend)

+- Implement a **dedicated LocationResolutionService** (see app/Services/LocationResolutionService.php) to handle country, state, and suburb lookup/creation from address strings.
+This allows for easy adaptation if the address lookup API/service changes in the future.
+- Use this service in PropertyController@store to resolve or create location records and return their IDs for address creation.
+- All address/location validation and merging is handled in StorePropertyRequest (see rules and prepareForValidation).
+- TBA: In future, implement **Admin Approval for New Locations**.
+When a new country, state, or suburb is created, flag it for admin review before it becomes active/usable in listings.
+This will allow for curation and prevent unwanted/duplicate locations.
+(See also STATUS.md)